wur911/codenames/codenames/README.md

 # Codenames and Convergence player

-An AI to play the popular board game Codenames (designed by Vlaada Chvátil).
+A multiplayer implementation of the popular board game Codenames (designed by Vlaada Chvátil).

+Also an AI to play as spymaster.

 TODO(raymondwu):